 Before taking Promacta, talk with your doctor about your health history.
 Promacta may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-• Liver disease.
-Taking Promacta can increase your risk for liver problems, including a rise in the level of liver enzymes, ascites (fluid in the belly) and encephalopathy (brain condition).
+Liver disease: Taking Promacta can increase your risk of liver problems, including increased liver enzyme levels.
 If you have or have had liver problems in the past, tell your doctor.
 This includes hepatitis.
-Taking certain medications for hepatitis with Promacta can also increase your risk for liver side effects.
+Taking certain medications for hepatitis with Promacta can also increase your risk of certain liver side effects.
 Your doctor may choose to monitor you more closely or recommend other treatment options for you.

-• Cataracts.
-Taking Promacta may lead you to have new or worsening cataracts (an eye problem).
+Cataracts: Taking Promacta may lead you to have new or worsening cataracts.
 Tell your doctor if you have eye issues, including cataracts, before you take Promacta.
-Your doctor will likely give you eye exams before you start using Promacta and throughout your treatment.
+Your doctor will likely recommend you have eye exams before you start using Promacta and throughout your treatment.

 Note: For more information about the potential negative effects of Promacta, see the “Promacta side effects” section above.